 Modernism and race in Brazil; racial ideas in Bahia, Brazil

 Brazil’s Living Museum (Portuguese Translation).
 Accepted for publication in Portuguese translation by the press at the Universidade Federal da Bahia.
-Translation in process, 2016.
+Accepted, slated publication 2018.

-"Reframing Bahia: Modernism, Race, and Power in Domestic Tourist Guides of the 1950s."
+“Reinventing Roots: From Athens to Africa in the Making of Salvador’s Identity.”
 In Axé Bahia: The Power of Art in an Afro-Brazilian Metropolis, edited by Patrick Polk, Sabrina Gledhill and Randall Johnson.
-Los Angeles, CA: Fowler Museum at UCLA, 2017.
+Los Angeles, CA: Fowler Museum at UCLA, 2018.

 "O que é que a Bahia representa?
 O Museu do Estado da Bahia e as disputas em torno da definição da cultura baiana (O que é que a Bahia representa?
 Bahia's State Museum and the Struggles to Define Bahian Culture)."
 Afro-Ásia 39 (2009): 115-152.